 Jok Madut Jok, War and Slavery in Sudan, p.
 173-179 (ebook available through Curry Library)

-Read as many of the following articles as necessary in order to write a well-supported and well-argued essay on slave redemption
+Read additional articles, as necessary, in order to write a well-supported and well-argued essay on slave redemption.
+I encourage you to conduct additional research on your own.

 Southwestern College – Policy Debate: Do slave redemption programs reduce the problem of slavery?